Carpal Tunnel Syndrome Treatment

 The syndrome, is caused by excessive and unrelieved repetition of movements that in themselves appear innocuous, such as cutting meat or typing on a computer keyboard.

 In addition to high frequency of repetition and lack of rest periods, factors that increase risk of hand-wrist damage includes an awkward or unnatural working posture, use of excessive force in performing a task, and emotional stress.

-Present traditional medical treatment for Carpal Tunnel Syndrome typically consists of:
+Traditional Carpal Tunnel Syndrome treatment typically consists of:

 - Anti-inflammatory drugs

 - Wrist splints